-Resolve 3 major data bottlenecks to reduce time to customer insights and gain up to 126% more revenue quickly
+Resolve 3 major data bottlenecks to reduce time for customer analysis and gain up to 126% more revenue quickly

 In 2019, Mckinsey & Co quantified the impact of customer analysis for revenue growth in their report, “The new growth game: Beating the market with digital and analytics.”

 Only now is the promise of advanced analytics catching up to the hype.
 Take customer analytics.
 Companies that use it extensively see profit improvements 126 percent higher than competitors who don’t.
 And when it comes to sales improvements through the extensive use of advanced analytics, the difference is even larger: 131 percent.

 Most marketing and sales teams were already hungry for customer insights, knowing that quality Customer 360 profiles can be leveraged to grow business rapidly.

 If you’re in the midst of a customer analytics initiative, your organization will need to tackle 3 main bottlenecks to ensure your efforts are streamlined and maximized.